SGunal/BridgeUpInternship_Website/README.md

 ## TODAY WE LEARNED <a name="lessonslearned"></a>

+Maya:
-- How to use Git/GitHub and terminal - Maya
++ How to use Git/GitHub and terminal
-- How to create and move files and directories using terminal - Maya
++ How to create and move files and directories using terminal
++ How to integrate changes we made with the original version of file

 Aminata:
-1) I learned how to use git and github to collaboarate with other coders.
++ I learned how to use git and github to collaboarate with other coders.
-2) Learned how to use termnal to create files.
++ Learned how to use termnal to create files.

 Zoe:
-- How to remove an upstream
++ How to remove an upstream
-- How to abort rebasing to continue my projec
++ How to abort rebasing to continue my projec

 Yari:

-1) I learn many commands for do many stuff.
++ I learn many commands for do many stuff.
-2) I leran how I can create folder with the terminal.
++ I leran how I can create folder with the terminal.
-3) I learn how I can create a branch.
++ I learn how I can create a branch.

-- how to integrate changes we made with the original version of file
-- How to use Git/GitHub and terminal - Maya
+Selale:

-- how to integrate changes we made with the original version of file - Selale
++ How to integrate changes we made with the original version of file
-- how to set up upstream/remote branches - Selale
++ How to set up upstream/remote branches